dcladeira/webscraping-musicalamerica/README.md

 Scraping data from the website http://www.musicalamerica.com into a Excel format.

-Details: 'crawl' a website for specific info on 'Presenters'.
+Details: 'crawl' for specific info on 'Presenters'.
 -US/Canada Performing Arts Series (701)